timsinashok/hidden-plate/README.md

-# plate_blur
+# hidden-plate
-This works in blurring plate.
+This works in hiding the number plate of vehicles.
+This could be used by online car dealerships which would want to hide the number plate of the car before uploading to the website.